0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 This error may occur because of the stake or fee amount format.
 The values entered during the stake command need to have 18 decimals.

-However, please note that the values entered in stake amount and `heimdal-fee-amount` should be entered in 18 decimals
+However, please note that the values entered in stake amount and `heimdal-fee-amount` should be entered in 18 decimals.

 For example,